 bin/neo4j stopor shut down the service.

 causal_clustering.initial_discovery_membersproperty contains the DNS names or IP addresses of the other surviving instances.

 causal_clustering.minimum_core_cluster_size_at_formation, depending on the current size of the cluster (in the current example, two cores).

 bin/neo4j startor start the

-Once this procedure is completed for each instance, they will form a cluster that is available for reads and writes.
+Once your chosen recovery procedure is completed for each instance, they will form a cluster that is available for reads and writes.
 It recommended at this point that other cluster members are incorporated into the cluster to improve its load handling and fault tolerance.
-See Section 5.3, “Create a new cluster” for details of how to configure instances to join the cluster from scratch.
+See Section 5.2, “Create a new cluster” for details of how to configure instances to join the cluster from scratch.